 According to the 2015 Common Ground Alliance DIRT Damage Cause Analysis, over 50% of all reported incidents were caused by a backhoe/trencher.
 Natural Gas was the most impacted, with over 24k incidents reported.

 Approximately 3,000 pipeline companies operate over 500,000 miles of oil, natural gas and hazardous liquid transmission pipelines and 2.1 million miles of natural gas distribution pipelines in the United States.
 This extensive network of pipeline infrastructure will grow at an estimated 4% to 6% per year.
 A projected $187 billion investment in pipeline infrastructure over the next 25 years is required to meet increasing energy demands and facilitate the production of shale oil and natural gas in new locations across the country.

-Innovation is part of the culture at Excavation Alert Systems.
-We are constantly evaluating potential improvements for Signaltape product integration.
+Innovation is part of the culture at Damage Prevention Solutions.
+We are continually evaluating potential improvements for Signaltape product integration.
 This is an example of one of our test runs between potential core materials.
 These results are used to down-select for field trials.

 Signaltape was specifically designed to solve the problem of excavation related damage to underground facilities (outlined in the Market Analysis above).
-Excavation Alert Systems is committed to providing the highest quality product and in addition to our field trials, we rigorously test all potential core samples in our fixture (below).
+Damage Prevention Solutions is committed to providing the highest quality product.
+In addition to our field trials, we rigorously test all potential core samples in our test fixture.
 All incoming core material is lot managed and randomly sampled as part of our incoming inspection process for quality control.